jackyzha0/jackyzha0.github.io/content/thoughts/Knowledge Argument.md

 - PHIL451A
 ---

+One cannot learn what it is like to subjectively experience something without actually experiencing it

 ## Frank Jackson's Knowledge Argument[^1]
 - Mary is confined to a black-and-white room, is educated through black-and-white books and through lectures relayed on black-and-white TV.
 Through this, she learns everything there is to know about the physical nature of the world, including all there is to know about the causal and relational facts consequent upon all this, including of course functional roles.
 - If physicalism is true, she knows all there is to know.